The Lumineers: 2021–2024: Brightside

 On September 20, 2021, they announced their fourth studio album, Brightside, and released the title track as the lead single on the same day.
 A music video was also released for the song on the same day.
 On October 13, 2021, "Big Shot" was released as the second single, along with an accompanying music video.
 On November 17, 2021, "A.M.
 Radio" was released as the third single.
 The accompanying music video was shot at Ramsey High School, the alma mater of Schultz and Fraites, employing current and former students as extras and production assistants.
 On January 14, 2022, Brightside was officially released.
 The band announced on February 8, 2022, that there would be a tour for their North America Brightside World Tour 2022.
 In April, they did a cover of "Just Like Heaven" which was originally written by The Cure, and is considered one of their bonus tracks for "Brightside."

+The group collaborated with American country star Zach Bryan on the single "Spotless" which appeared on Bryan's self-titled fourth studio album.
+The song peaked at number 17 on the Billboard Hot 100.

+In 2024, The group announced the release of Live from Wrigley Field which was recorded at the final stop of the Brightside World Tour in 2022 in Chicago.
+The live recording was released September 27, 2024.
+Prior to the full release, two singles from the upcoming album, Gale Song (feat.
+James Bay) (Live from Wrigley Field) and Sleep On The Floor (Live from Wrigley Field) were released on August 14, 2024 and September 4, 2024 respectively.

+2025-present: Automatic

+On January 8, 2025, the Lumineers announced that their fifth studio album, Automatic, would be released on February 14, 2025.
+The lead single, "Same Old Song", was released the same day as the album announcement.
+On February 12, the band announced a tour of the album, set to begin on July 3, 2025.